 Watershed Management in action Water Balance To understand how our watersheds can sustain development, we need to first understand how much water is entering the watershed as rain and snow and how much water is needed to support natural processes.
 Then we can begin to understand how much there is for human uses.
 Water balance is about understanding how much water is entering the watershed (water in) and how much water is being used or leaving the watershed (water out).
-Maintaining natural water balance is important because: - Too much water can lead to erosion, slope destabilization and flood. - Without enough water fish can't survive, vegetation dies, groundwater does not recharge and drinking water supplies diminish.
+Maintaining natural water balance is important because: - Too much water can lead to erosion, slope destabilization and flood. - Without enough water fish can't survive, vegetation • dies, groundwater does not recharge and drinking water supplies diminish.

 When natural areas are altered, we often lose the slow-release function of vegetation and soil.
 We disturb the natural balance of water when we pave surfaces, cut down trees, and divert watercourses.
-In the Cowichan watershed, changes to the water balance have been driven by a broad range of activities including forestry, residential, industrial and commercial development and water extractions.
+In the Yellow Point Benchlands, changes to the water balance have been largely driven by residential and agricultural development and water extraction.
 Climate change impacts on precipitation will only increase the stress.
-Community-informed Planning The CVRD will be engaging with community members in the Cowichan River watershed to prioritize concerns related to watershed health and livability.
+Community-informed Planning The CVRD will be engaging with community members in the Yellow Point Benchlands on an ongoing basis to prioritize concerns related to watershed health and livability.

-Quality & Availability
+Water Integrated Quality & Availability

 Development Groundwater

 Flood Stream & Protection Protection

 Habitat Restoration & Enhancement

 A Shared Resource

 We can all help!